MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 ### -ApplicationId

-Enumerate permissions that "owning" applications registered in the logged in tenant have.
+Use this parameter to enumerate permissions of the "owning" applications registered in the specified tenant.

 ```yaml
 Type: String